neuroticorchid/neuroticorchid.github.io/README.md

 ![License](https://img.shields.io/badge/license-MIT-success?style=for-the-badge)
 ![Platform](https://img.shields.io/badge/platform-Web%20%7C%20Minecraft-orange?style=for-the-badge)

 The official headquarters for the **Orchid Ecosystem**.
-This project serves as the central hub for our community, integrating AI-driven initiatives (Neuro-sama), our official Minecraft instance, and a Material 3 Expressive web experience.
+This project serves as the central hub for our community, insipred by the AI overlord (Neuro-sama), our official Minecraft instance, and a Material 3 Expressive web experience.

 ---